zemse/hardhat-tracer/README.md

 This README describes this boilerplate project, but won't be very useful to your plugin users.

-Take a look at `README-TEMPLATE.md` for an example of what a Buidler plugin's README should look like.
+Take a look at `README-TEMPLATE.md` for an example of what a Hardhat plugin's README should look like.